 I’ve been asked about solar ovens several times since I began The Boat Galley, most recently when I wrote about ways to keep cooking heat out of the boat.
-And it’s a problem since I’ve not only never used one, I’ve never even seen one except in a photo.
-(UPDATE: When in the Virgin Islands on Beagle Knot, a friend’s boat, we cooked a roast chicken about 75% in a solar oven . . . until the rain moved in and we finished it on the stove.)
+And it’s a problem since I’ve only used one once, on a friend’s boat.
+But I have several friends who use them ALL the time.
+Their favorites:

 - Sailing with Totem: Cooking with a Solar Oven by Behan Gifford

 - Cruising World: “Keep on the Sunny Side” by Susan Detwiler